mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 - A try-with-resources block might not be followed by a `catch` or a `finally` block.
 This is unlike a regular `try` block, which must be followed by either a `catch` or a `finally` block.
+- The variables used to refer to resources are implicitly final variables.
+You must _declare_ and _initialize_ resources in the try-with-resources statement.
+- Resources are closed in the reverse order from that in which they were initialized.
+A resource is closed only if it initialized to a non-null value.
+  An exception from the closing of one resource does not prevent the closing of other resources.
+Such an exception is _suppressed_ if an exception was thrown previously by an initializer, the try block, or the closing of a resource.

 **Assertions:**